 Does a breach always mean a violation?

 HIPAA beach does not always mean a violation.
 However, a data breach becomes a violation when the breach results from an ineffective, outdated, or incomplete HIPAA compliance program.
 It could also be a direct violation of an organization’s HIPAA policies.
-Here are scenarios that help differentiate between a HIPAA breach and a violation.
+Here are scenarios that help differentiate between a breach and a violation.